 In The World in Claire’s Classroom a master teacher raises a whole generation of children into a life of the knowledge of tolerance and fairness, and through these children the whole community is moved to greater understanding.
 In Taking Root: The Vision of Wangari Maathai a world renowned environmental activist who understands the linkages between poverty, environmental degradation, human rights and democracy exposes and successfully challenges the role of colonialism and extractive economic development in undermining the tenets of social justice, in corroding an intact culture.
 In Home to Tibet a refugee’s return to his occupied homeland illustrates the inseparability of spirituality, family, culture and politics for the Tibetan people.

-ALAN DATER graduated from Goddard College with a B.A. in Philosophy.
-He began his film career in New York City working with the documentary filmmaker Bill Jersey, for Brian De Palma on his film Hi Mom, starring Robert De Niro, and with Bob Elfstrom on the now classic documentary on Johnny Cash, Johnny Cash: The Man, His World, His Music (recently rebroadcast on POV.)
+Alan Dater graduated from Goddard College with a B.A. in Philosophy.
+He began his film career in New York City working with the documentary filmmaker Bill Jersey, with Brian De Palma on his film Hi Mom, starring Robert De Niro, and with Bob Elfstrom on the now classic documentary on Johnny Cash, Johnny Cash: The Man, His World, His Music.
 His freelance experience includes many productions that were broadcast on major U.S. networks including: Lifeline, an Emmy Award-winning medical documentary series for NBC; The Body Human, an Emmy Award-winning medical series for CBS; and National Geographic Specials.
-After moving to Vermont in the early 70s, he started Marlboro Productions.
-He continued his freelance work and also began producing and directing his own documentaries.
+After moving to Vermont in the early 70s, while continuing his freelance work he started Marlboro Productions and began producing and directing his own documentaries.

-LISA MERTON worked professionally as a weaver for ten years.
-Her intent was to weave tapestry and use it as an art form for social change but instead she ended up as a production weaver.
-It was not until she started making films in 1989, that she fulfilled her intent to weave images that could inspire social change.
+Lisa Merton began making films with Alan Dater in 1989.
+Before this, she worked professionally as a weaver for ten years where her intent was to weave tapestry and use it as an art form for social change; but instead she ended up as a production weaver.
+It was not until she started making films in 1989, that she fulfilled her goal of weaving images that could inspire social change.
 She has a Masters in Teaching English and has taught English as a second language in multi-cultural classrooms.
 She brings her interest in education, cultural diversity, and social change, as well as her skill as a craftsman, to the filmmaking process.
-She has been a member of New Day Films since 1996.
+Since 1996 she has been a member of New Day Films, a longstanding documentary film collective.